RosterElf Logo

 Key principle for both: promptness and documentation

-Whether you are making a complaint or responding to one, act promptly and document everything.
+Whether you are making a complaint or responding to one, act promptly and document everything in secure HR records.
 This creates a clear paper trail and demonstrates you took the matter seriously.
-Delays and poor documentation are the two most common failures in complaint handling.
+Delays and poor documentation are the two most common failures in complaint handling that lead to Fair Work claims.

 CHOOSE YOUR METHOD